bearded-giant/Do-It.nvim/README.md

 [![Tests](https://github.com/bearded-giant/do-it.nvim/actions/workflows/run-tests.yml/badge.svg)](https://github.com/bearded-giant/do-it.nvim/actions/workflows/run-tests.yml)

-Do-It.nvim is a minimalist todo list manager for Neovim, designed with simplicity and efficiency in mind.
+Do-It.nvim is a minimalist to-do list manager for Neovim, designed with simplicity and efficiency in mind.
 It provides a clean, distraction-free interface to manage your tasks directly within Neovim.

-Do-It.nvim is my personal way of how I want to track my tasks and todos.
+Do-It.nvim is my personal way of how I want to track my tasks and to-dos.
 As a Principal Engineer, I have a lot of things to keep track of, and I wanted a simple way to do that without leaving my editor.
-I've tried a lot of todo list managers, and they all seem to be too much for me.
+I've tried a lot of to-do list managers, and they all seem to be too much for me.
 I just want to keep track of what I need to do, and that's it.
 I don't need a bunch of bells and whistles.
 I just need to know what I need to do.

 I also wanted a sandbox to play with Lua and some docker ideas around containerized Neovim plugin development and testing.
 Oh also I'm dabbling some with Claude Code in this repo, to see how AI can help me learn a new-ish language...so that's something.
 Anyway, here we are.